Information

 Burials

-Check the person's will to find out if they had already paid for a lair (burial plot) in a churchyard or cemetery.
-If not, you'll have to buy one.
-The cost of this depends on the location – your local council can talk to you about this.
+Check the person's will to find out if they had already paid for a burial plot in a churchyard or cemetery.
+This is sometimes called a lair.

 If you're using a funeral director, they'll make the arrangements for you.

-You must give your funeral director the death certificate before the funeral can take place – you'll get this when you register the death.
+You must give your funeral director the death certificate before the funeral can take place.
+You'll get this when you register the death.

 Cremations

-You must give your funeral director the death certificate (you'll get this when you register the death) and a cremation application form.
+You can download a cremation application form on gov.scot.
 Your funeral director can give you advice on filling this in, but you must complete it yourself.

 If you're arranging the funeral yourself, give these documents to the crematorium.